 - Māori Commercial Aquaculture Claims Settlement Act 2004

 Treaty of Waitangi fisheries claims

 The Treaty of Waitangi (Fisheries Claims) Settlement Act 1992 makes sure that all Māori claims to commercial fisheries under the Treaty of Waitangi have been fully and finally settled.
 It puts in place the agreements made in the 1992 Fisheries Deed of Settlement.

 Under the Māori Fisheries Act 2004, 20% of quota for any new QMS stocks is allocated to Māori fisheries.

-New Zealand has signed up to a number of international treaties that manage international fisheries, including the United Nations' Convention on the Law of the Sea (UNCLOS).
+New Zealand has signed up to a number of international treaties that manage international fisheries.
+This includes the United Nations' Convention on the Law of the Sea (UNCLOS).
 Under these agreements, we have developed New Zealand legislation around international fisheries.

-We manage land-based and marine aquaculture under several different laws including the Fisheries Act 1996 and the Resource Management Act 1991.
+We manage land-based and marine aquaculture under several different laws.
+These include the Fisheries Act 1996 and the Resource Management Act 1991.